metadata toggle

 Basic vaccination scheme: Pigs which have not yet been vaccinated shall be given a primary injection 6 to 8 weeks before the expected date of insemination and a booster injection 4 weeks later.

 Revaccination: A single revaccination with the veterinary medicinal product should be given once a year.
-Six months post each vaccination with the veterinary medicinal product, a single revaccination with an Erysipelotrix rhusiopathiae containing product should be given to maintain immunity against Erysipelotrix rhusiopathiae.
+Six months post each vaccination with the veterinary medicinal product, a single revaccination with an Erysipelothrix rhusiopathiae containing product should be given to maintain immunity against Erysipelothrix rhusiopathiae.
 In case of known infection pressure with L. interrogans serogroup Australis, a single revaccination with the veterinary medicinal product should be given every six months, as it is unknown if or for how long the duration of immunity for this serogroup persists beyond six months.

 Overdose